 Get a Global Talent visa to do research in the UK

-If you’re not from the European Economic Area (EEA) or Switzerland, you’ll need a visa before you start your fellowship or research project in the UK.
+If you’re an international researcher, you’ll need a visa before you start your fellowship or research project in the UK.

 It’s quicker and easier to apply for a Global Talent visa if both the following are confirmed: